-- 1.6 The following historical applications are considered to be relevant to the determination of this application. - 1.7 An outline application (reference: 2015/0517/OUT) to include access and layout for residential and associated development (35 dwellings) on land to the west of York Road (The Paddocks) was approved on 3 December 2015.
+- 1.6 The following historical applications are considered to be relevant to the determination of this application. - 1.7 An outline application (reference: 2015/0517/OUT) to include access and layout for residential and associated development (35 dwellings) on land to the west of York Road (The Paddocks) was approved on 3 December 2015. - 1.8 An outline application (reference: 2018/1344/OUTM) including access (all other matters reserved) for erection of dwellings and construction of access is pending consideration and on this agenda.

-- 1.8 An outline application (reference: 2018/1344/OUTM) including access (all other matters reserved) for erection of dwellings and construction of access is pending consideration and on this agenda. - 1.9 A full application (reference: 2018/1346/FULM) for the proposed erection of 14 dwellings and creation of new access is pending consideration and on this agenda. - 1.10 An outline application (reference: 2018/1347/OUTM) to include access (all other matters reserved) for erection of 2 dwellings and construction of access is pending consideration and on this agenda.
+- 1.9 A full application (reference: 2018/1345/FUL) for the proposed erection of self-build dwelling and construction of access road is pending consideration and on this agenda. - 1.10 A full application (reference: 2018/1346/FULM) for the proposed erection of 14 dwellings and creation of new access is pending consideration and on this agenda.